-Australia is a major producer of raw materials and processed foods, but imports a growing volume of food and beverages.
-Imports have increased steadily over recent years.
-U.S. exports of consumer ready products to Australia have risen by over 110 percent in value in the past five years.
+Australia is a major producer of raw materials and processed foods but imports a growing volume of food and beverages.
+U.S. exports of consumer ready food products to Australia have risen steadily over recent years and in 2013 were valued at \$1.07 billion.
 All foods sold in Australia must comply with a range of laws designed to protect public health and safety, to ensure plant and animal pests and diseases are not introduced, and to assist consumers.
 These laws apply equally to imported and locally produced foods.
 The information contained in this report deals with both public health and quarantine requirements for foods imported into Australia.
 All imported food must first comply with quarantine and imported food requirements and then with food safety requirements.
+All sections of this report have been reviewed and updated to reflect new or updated laws and regulations.

 DISCLAIMER: This report has been prepared by the Office of Agricultural Affairs, USDA/Foreign Agricultural Service in Canberra, Australia for U.S. exporters of domestic food and agricultural products.
 While every possible care has been taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was unavailable.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their Australian customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.